Blynx03/silya/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Use abc@abc.com for the email and "abc" for the password.

-## On Going

-- Responsive design for a seamless user experience across devices.